2005 Houston Astros season: April

+Houston's 44th season arose with Roy Oswalt on the mound, who bore uniform number 44.
+The Astros hosted the St. Louis Cardinals, also the last team they had faced in defeat in a classic, seven-game 2004 National League Championship Series (NLCS).
+St. Louis countered with Chris Carpenter.
+Oswalt was not sharp, as he yielded six runs over six innings, including serving home runs to Jim Edmonds and Reggie Sanders.
+Oswalt took the defeat in a 7–3 loss.
+Craig Biggio doubled among three hits and drove in each of Houston's tallies.

+On April 16, center fielder Willy Taveras cranked his first major league home run, during the bottom of the seventh off right-hander Jorge Sosa of the Atlanta Braves.
+A solo shot at Minute Maid Park, it gave the Astros an insurance run to increase their lead to 5 to 3.
+Five-to-three stood as the final score.
+Taveras also drew a base on balls, pilfered a base, and scored twice.
+Brandon Backe earned the quality start and first victory of the season, tossing seven innings in which he scattered seven hits, one walk, and struck out eight.
+John Franco (2) and Russ Springer (2) each worked a scoreless inning to earn the hold, and Brad Lidge followed by converting his fourth save.

+On April 23, the Astros lost a third consecutive 1–0 decision in extra innings started by Roger Clemens.
+Clemens had surrendered just one earned run through four starts for a 0.32 earned run average (ERA).

-The Astros hosted the Chicago Cubs on April 29, which featured a matchup between aces Roger Clemens and Greg Maddux, both already 300-game winners.
+The Astros, hosting the Chicago Cubs on April 29, featured a matchup between Clemens and fellow 300-game winner, Greg Maddux.
 Clemens worked 7 innings with three runs allowed and four strikeouts, while Maddux surrendered two runs over six innings, striking out three.
 First baseman Jeff Bagwell, who was playing through injury, hit his final major league home run against Maddux on April 29, tying him for the most against any pitcher with seven.
 With the contest tied 2–2, Conroe native Jeromy Burnitz led off the seventh with a home run, allowing Maddux to get the win as the Cubs won, 3–2.
 The 306th win of Maddux' career, Clemens entered the game with 329.
 The Clemens–Maddux duel was the first time in the major leagues that two pitchers who had already attained 300 or more career wins faced each other since Don Sutton of the California Angels and Steve Carlton of the Minnesota Twins on August 4, 1987.
 It was the first such matchup in the National League (NL) since July 21, 1892, when Tim Keefe of the Philadelphia Phillies pitched against Jim "Pud" Galvin of the St. Louis Browns.

-Having announced season-ending shoulder surgery, on May 15, Bagwell's club routed the San Francisco Giants, 9–0.
-Filling in for the injured star, Morgan Ensberg launched a career day, blasting three home runs with 5 RBI to lead the way for the Astros.